Building your care team

 Treatments

 Although we still have a way to go, research has come a long way in developing effective sickle cell treatments that can greatly improve your quality of life.
-Learn more about some of the medications and therapies used to treat sickle cell disease.

 Blood transfusions